Strong WA

 How can the state nurture financial resiliency of all our communities?

 What state policies prevent our communities from being stronger and more financially resilient?
-We'd love for you to share your ideas with our group.
-Spencer Gardner (planning director for the City of Spokane) has written a 3-article series on this topic:
+We'd love for you to share your ideas with our group about your insights on this topic.
+But here are some that we find particularly interesting...

 (Want more details?
 Ask rodney@strongwa.org.)